luckiys/lspython/README.md

 # Python Programming Portfolio

-A collection of Python projects developed during CNIT 155 at Purdue University, demonstrating core programming concepts and problem-solving skills.
+A collection of Python projects demonstrating core programming concepts and problem-solving skills.

 ---